 Xennials are now at the stage where some new technology is starting to feel a little baffling.
 They may not quite be on board with Snapchat yet, and their pragmatic approach to adopting new technology means they may not hop on that particular train.
 But it’s important not to talk down to this group.

-Xennials have seen, and in many cases voted for, significant social changes such as equal marriage.
+Xennials have seen, and in many cases voted for, significant social changes such as marriage equality.
 Marketers aren’t going to succeed with tired old tropes such as laundry advertisements exclusively featuring white housewives.

 In terms of life stage, this generation is less predictable than any that have predated it.
-It’s not possible to assume that an Xennial is in any particular relationship status at any particular age; their children could be adults themselves or babes in arms.
+It’s not possible to assume that an Xennial is in any particular relationship status at any particular age; their children could be adults themselves or still small toddlers.

 Attempts to generalize about this generation’s lifestyle is unlikely to work well from a marketing perspective.

 Xennials are an unusual generation, standing with a foot in both the analog and digital worlds and confident in both.
 Financially they’ve been fortunate, in many cases missing out on some of the challenges that younger generations have faced.

 Yet while Xennials are a unique group that are sometimes difficult to understand, they are also a powerful untapped resource and marketers need to abandon assumptions and generalizations if they are to approach them successfully.